-Two recent photographs of the applicant which shall be approximately one inch by one inch, showing the head and shoulders of the applicant in a clear and distinguishing manner.
+One recent photograph of the applicant, which shall be approximately one inch by one inch, showing the head and shoulders of the applicant in a clear and distinguishing manner.

 A statement as to whether or not the applicant has been convicted of any crime or violation of any municipal ordinance, the nature of the offense and the punishment or penalty assessed therefor.

-Upon receipt of such application, the original shall be referred to the Chief of Police, who shall cause such investigation of the applicant's business and moral character to be made as he deems necessary for the protection of the public good.
+Upon receipt of such application, the original shall be referred to the Butler Township Chief of Police, who shall cause such investigation of the applicant's business and moral character to be made as he or she deems necessary for the protection of the public good.